Adan-Macias/Adan_Portfolio/README.md

 # Adan_Portfolio

-# Project 1: ESPN NFL DATA ANAYSIS
+# Project 1: ESPN NFL Data Analysis
 - Web-scraping(Python Beautiful Soup Package) program to parse HTML structures.
 - Extracted various tables while also transferring data-frames to Excel worksheets for analysis.
 - Specialized SQL Queries are also integrated into this Python program to retrieve unique and customized NFL statistics from Excel.